mosn/layotto/docs/en/start/configuration/start.md

 ![](https://gw.alipayobjects.com/mdn/rms_5891a1/afts/img/A*dzGaSb78UCoAAAAAAAAAAAAAARQnAQ)

-[Then config file](https://github.com/mosn/layotto/blob/main/configs/runtime_config.json) claims `etcd` in the `config_store` section, and users can change the file to the configuration center they want (currently supports etcd and apollo).
+[Then config file](https://github.com/mosn/layotto/blob/main/configs/runtime_config.json) claims `etcd` in the `config_store` section, but users can change it to other configuration center they want (currently only support etcd and apollo).

-## How to start etcd
+## Start etcd
 If you want to run the etcd demo, you need to start a etcd server.

 Steps：